 Does the evidence support the verdict?

 I know that in editing my own work I can’t see missed words and punctuation.
 I’m too close to the text.
-I trust my editor to catch the and finesse the lumps out of the carpet.
+I trust my editor to finesse the lumps under the carpet.
 I have another person read for continuity.
 Did my protagonist enter and leave the room with the same color shoes?
 With proofreading, I rely on printed copy because it is either on the page or it isn’t.
 However, fixes from all of my editors will often give me copy in which I might see something new, and I’ll do small revisions to improve characterization and plotting.

 What does this example teach you about editing your own work?